CyberHappenings logo

 Romanian Waters Hit by Ransomware Attack

-Romanian Waters, the country's water management authority, was hit by a ransomware attack over the weekend.
-The incident impacted approximately 1,000 computer systems at the national water authority and 10 of its 11 regional offices.
-The attackers used the built-in Windows BitLocker security feature to lock files on compromised systems, then left a ransom note demanding that they be contacted within 7 days.
-The investigation is ongoing, and no attribution has been made yet.
+Romanian Waters, the country's water management authority, was hit by a ransomware attack where attackers used Windows BitLocker to encrypt approximately 1,000 systems across the national authority and 10 of 11 regional offices, leaving a 7-day ransom demand.
+The investigation remains ongoing and no attribution has been made.

 Show sources